twschan/CI_MS1_Tessa_Chan/TESTING.md

 Action:
 1. Download CV link can be found underneath the site owner email address abd mobile on the contact page.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/testing/user-9.1.jpg)

+Expected result:
+1. To see a PDF version of the web CV to print off or download

+Actual result: Works as expected

+---
 ### Site owner goal

 *10. As a site owner, I want users to see projects that showcase skills and growth.*